Xeldar/snake/README.md

 But then I realised that I never used canvas before, so I converted my first html snake using canvas and javascript

-of course it's not perfect at all, but I will continue to improving it and make it mobile friendly
+Of course it's not perfect at all, but I will continue to improving it and make it mobile friendly

 # TODO
 - Mobile friendly